 Calaveras Big Trees State Park

-In 1852, a hunter in the gold mining camp of Murphys California, Agustus T. Dowd, was in unfamiliar territory chasing after a wounded grizzly.
-He stumbled across something that completely caught him by surprise!
-He ran across a tree the size of which he had never seen before, a giant sequoia tree placed in the middle of a mixed conifer forest.
+In 1852, a hunter in the gold mining camp of Murphys California, Augustus T. Dowd, was in unfamiliar territory chasing after a wounded grizzly.
+He stumbled across something that completely caught him by surprise, the discovery tree!
+The tree he had just run across was the size of which he had never seen before, a giant sequoia tree placed in the middle of a mixed conifer forest.

-Almost immediately, visitors began traveling to Calaveras County to the hottest tourist attraction; Calaveras Big Trees State Park.
-Dowd had introduced the rest of the world these incredible trees and it created a worldwide fascination.
+Almost immediately, visitors began traveling to Calaveras County becoming a major tourist attraction; Calaveras Big Trees State Park.
+Dowd had introduced the rest of the world to groves of giant sequioas creating a worldwide fascination.

 Calaveras Big Trees Visitor Center